Bar 44 Penarth was the second to open after their origin in Cowbridge and has been a popular fixture on Penarth’s main street since 2012.

 There’s so much to look out for here.
 The ‘copas’ are no afterthought, with distinctive cocktails and a wide range of gins and even their own sherry.
 It’s details like this which have made Bar 44 Penarth a South Wales institution.

 We can’t profile Bar 44 without mentioning one of the brightest lights to emerge from the challenges of 2020: Mercado 44 makes much of their range available to you at home, such as their award-winning sauces, whole Spanish hams, their trademark beef, Segovian suckling pigs and their own olive oil and manzanilla sherry collection.
 There’s even delivery on a national scale.
-The shop reopens every Sunday at 9am with the order deadline set at Wednesday 12 noon for delivery/collection on a Friday.

 Facilities & Services: